 It is, of course, my personal opinion.
-But it is aimed at providing as much help as I can to fellow photographers or aspiring ones.
+But it aims to provide as much help as possible to fellow photographers or aspiring ones.

 What to do to have your photo critiqued?

-You need to have an Instagram account as everything happens on this platform.
-And I need to ask you to look for the infos in the Highlights on my profile.
+You need an Instagram account, as everything happens on this platform.
+And I need to ask you to look for the info in the Highlights on my profile.
 This is to make sure I get the requests through Instagram only.

 But essentially, the rules are: